-- San Faustin owned 713,605,187 shares in the Company, representing 60.45% of the Company's capital and voting rights. - San Faustin owned all of its shares in the Company through its wholly-owned subsidiary Techint Holdings S.àr.l., a Luxembourg société à responsabilité limitée ("Techint"), who is the holder of record of the abovementioned Tenaris shares.
+- San Faustin owned 713,605,187 shares in the Company, representing 60.45% of the Company's capital and voting rights. - San Faustin owned all of its shares in the Company through its wholly-owned subsidiary Techint Holdings S.àr.l., a Luxembourg société à responsabilité limitée ("Techint"), who is the holder of record of the above-mentioned Tenaris shares. - Rocca & Partners Stichting Administratiekantoor Aandelen San Faustin, a private foundation located in the Netherlands (Stichting) ("RP STAK") held voting shares in San Faustin sufficient in number to control San Faustin. - No person or group of persons controls RP STAK.